Ten questions for CEO and visionary of Kelvin, Halvard Aagaard about the future of lighting in the cinema industry.

 Q1: Hi Halvard.
 Thanks for taking the time and letting us in on a look behind the scenes at Kelvin.
 Could you introduce yourself in a couple of sentences?

-Hi my name is Hal, 37 years old Norwegian tech enthusiast.
+Hi my name is Hal, Norwegian tech enthusiast.
 I believe in the Scandinavian model of inclusive leadership, but I’m also a proponent of strong work ethic and respect in business, which I’ve been lucky enough to pick up during my early career working and living in Japan for 6 years.

 “Our approach is quite simple, we want to make solid tools which can open new ways of creating images and telling stories.“